jts272/pp4-safe-hands-guitar-tech/README.md

 Structure concerns organization of site functions.
-This is represented in the concept of [Information Architecture (IA).](https://www.usability.gov/what-and-why/information-architecture.html) This translates to providing the user with key information where they are, what they can do and what to expect.
+This is represented in the concept of [Information Architecture (IA).](https://www.usability.gov/what-and-why/information-architecture.html) This translates to providing the user with key information of where they are, what they can do and what to expect.
 This is encapsulated by the implementation of strong [Interaction Design (IXD),](<https://www.interaction-design.org/literature/topics/interaction-design#:~:text=Interaction%20Design%20(IxD)%20is%20the,output%20to%20suit%20precise%20demands.>) whereby features are implemented with consideration for _how_ they will be used.

-Key components of IXD employed are intuitive navigation, that never requires guesswork from the user.
+Key components of IXD employed includes intuitive navigation that never requires guesswork from the user.
 Feedback is delivered on all actions, from form validation to success messages.

-User's expectations are met whilst browsing through the use of templates.
+Users' expectations are met whilst browsing through the use of templates.
 In other words, elements like navigation and footers stay consistent across pages, with relevant page content in the middle.
 A common pattern Django is great for is that of list-view to detail-view.
 Put simply, a user finds a list of records on a